 Shipley College is an exempt charity under Part 3 of the Charities Act 2011 and following the Machinery of Government changes in July 2016, is regulated by the Secretary of State for Education as Principal Regulator for all FE Corporations in England.
-The members of the Corporation, who are trustees of the charity, are disclosed on pages 14 and 15.
+The members of the Corporation, who are trustees of the charity, are disclosed on pages 15 to 17.